Former Yahoo, Equifax CEOs to attend Senate hearing on hacks

-Former Yahoo CEO Marissa Mayer and the current and former CEOs of Equifax will testify next week at a before a Senate committee next week on massive data breaches that affected both companies, the committee said Wednesday.
+Former Yahoo CEO Marissa Mayer and the current and former CEOs of Equifax will testify next week before a Senate committee on massive data breaches that affected both companies, the committee said Wednesday.

 The Senate Commerce Committee said Mayer, interim Equifax CEO Paulino do Rego Barros Jr. and former Equifax CEO Richard Smith would testify on Nov.
-8, as well as Karen Zacharia, deputy general counsel and chief privacy officer at Verizon, which purchased Yahoo in June.
+8. So will Karen Zacharia, deputy general counsel and chief privacy officer at Verizon, which purchased Yahoo in June.

-"Massive data breaches have touched the vast majority of American consumers," Sen. John Thune (R-South Dakota) said in a statement.
+"Massive data breaches have touched the vast majority of American consumers," Sen. John Thune, a Republican from South Dakota, said in a statement.
 "When such breaches occur, urgent action is necessary to protect sensitive personal information."

 Senators are expected to query Barros and Smith about how cybercrooks stole a treasure trove of financial data from the credit-monitoring bureau on as many as 143 million people in the US.
 The pilfered data included names, Social Security numbers, birth dates and addresses of customers.